-Whether you're concerned about your carbon footprint - or looking to save money on your fuel payments - electric or hybrid vehicles are becoming more and more popular in the UK.
+Whether you're concerned about your carbon footprint, or looking to save money on your fuel payments, electric or hybrid vehicles are becoming more and more popular in the UK.

 If you're thinking about swapping your petrol car for a low-emissions model, here's the information you'll need to get started.

 Powered exclusively by electricity (rather than petrol or diesel), energy is stored in batteries that can be recharged using your home electricity supply.
-Because they don’t use petrol they don’t emit CO2.
+Because they don’t use petrol, they don’t emit CO2.

 Also known as 'low emission vehicles' (LEVs), hybrid cars combine an electric motor with a petrol or diesel engine.
 The electric motor is usually used to provide additional power when accelerating or driving uphill.
-Because of the 2 power sources, hybrid cars use less fuel and emit less CO2 than standard comparable vehicles.
+Because of the two power sources, hybrid cars use less fuel and emit less CO2 than standard comparable vehicles.

 How much do these cars cost to buy?